-This Mexican Street Corn Soup brings all the flavours of the street corn to a soup!
+This Mexican corn soup brings all the flavours of the street corn to a soup!
 Can be made with fresh or frozen corn.

-This Mexican Street Corn Soup brings all the flavours of the street food favourite to a soup.
-And while I've made it most recently with fresh corn kernels, you can also make this one with thawed frozen corn, so you can enjoy it year round.
+This Mexican corn soup brings all the flavours of the street food favourite to a soup.
+And while I’ve made it most recently with fresh corn kernels, you can also make this one with thawed frozen corn, so you can enjoy it year round.

 I love this soup for these weather transition times of early September, when we are still craving fresh flavours, but when the days are getting cool enough to enjoy soup for dinner.